michael-black/michael-black.github.io/index.md

 <h4>Welcome!</h4>

 I am a PhD student in the Department of Agricultural Economics at Texas A&M University, where I specialize in environmental and resource economics.
-Prior to graduate studies, I was a strategy consultant with the Mahindra Group in Mumbai, India, and completed a B.S. degree in Natural Resource Management from Cornell University in Ithaca, New York.
+Prior to graduate studies, I was a strategy consultant with the Mahindra Group in Mumbai, India, and completed a B.S. degree in natural resource management from Cornell University in Ithaca, New York.
 I am originally from the Ozark mountains in northwest Arkansas.

 [Curriculum Vitae ![CV as pdf]({{ BASE_PATH }}/pages/icons16/pdf-icon.png)]({{ BASE_PATH }}/assets/CV.pdf)<br/>